thepeopleseason/orNo/README.md

 ## Notes

 Because betterworks loads things in API calls, this basically runs everytime the page changes.
-Really inefficient; It's a little childish and stupid, but then, so is high school.
+This might be really inefficient.
+Who knows?
+Examining another extension that does the same sort of thing does the same, so what do I know?
 I'm not a FE developer (I'm a manager, really), and I just wanted something to get rid of that ridiculous phrasing.